Virginia de Freitas

 24 January 1862 - 21 September 1936

-In the Register of Births in the Town of Port-of-Spain, Trinidad, for the Year 1862,
+The Register of Births in the Town of Port-of-Spain, Trinidad, for the Year 1862

-we found the entry for Virginia de Freitas (second from the bottom of the page) in the photo above.
+The entry for Virginia de Freitas is second from the bottom of the page

-Virginia's parents were Portuguese, Sebastian (Sebastião) and Maria de Freitas née Cairus.
-Their names are recorded in the Registers of Trinidad as Sebastien, and her surname as Cairus.
+The names of Virginia's parents are recorded in the Registers of Trinidad as Sebastien, and her surname as Cairus.
 However, we sometimes find clerical spelling errors made at the time of registration, and we wonder about the accuracy of the surname Cairus, as it is not a recognizable Portuguese name.
 Could it be that the clerk entering the data in the registry misunderstood "de Caires" and wrote, "Carius"?
-We have seen Sebastien also spelt Sebastian, which is the English name for the Portuguese Sebastião.
+We have also seen her father's name recorded as Sebastiano, Sebastien and Sebastian (the anglicized version).